fenixkz/rl_journey/Lesson-4/theory.md

 (where $\alpha_C$ is the learning rate for the Critic).

-This is exactly the TD(0) learning algorithm for estimating state values that we've seen before!
+This is exactly the TD(0) learning algorithm for estimating state values that we've seen before like in DQN!
+The only difference is that we estimate only $V(s)$ and not $Q(s,a)$ for all possible actions.

 ### Connecting the Critic's Baseline to the Actor's Update